Skip to main content

 Multi-Tenant Support

-For B2B SaaS platforms, Courier supports organizational hierarchies through tenants.
-Users can belong to multiple tenants with different preferences and branding for each context.
+For B2B SaaS platforms, you can organize users into tenants.
+A user can belong to multiple tenants, each with its own preferences and branding.

 {